The Only Local SEO Checklist You’ll Ever Need

 You want organic reviews and recommendations.
 They can do a lot for your business, and not just because word of mouth (even online) makes potential leads trust you more.

 But that doesn’t mean you want your customers controlling your business listings.
-Even slight variations in your business name, address, and URLs, or phone numbers can confuse search engine results.
+Even slight variations in your business name, address, URLs, or phone numbers can confuse search engine results.

 This is because there are countless businesses in your niche with similar names and several businesses near your store’s address.